Board of Management Charter

 He is also a member of Queensland’s Male Champions of Change group, joining 10 other prominent and influential business leaders to promote gender equality across a range of industries, including the Queensland public sector.

-Mr Stewart is an accomplished civil engineer and was named as one of Australia’s Top 100 most influential engineers by Engineers Australia.
+Dave was named as one of Australia’s Top 100 most influential engineers by Engineers Australia.

 He holds Masters Degrees in Business and Engineering Science and completed a Harvard executive program looking at private sector involvement in infrastructure delivery.

-Mr Stewart is also a Fellow of Engineers Australia, Honorary Fellow, Chartered Institute of Transport and Logistics and Fellow of the Australian Academy of Technology and Engineering.
+He is also a Fellow of Engineers Australia, Honorary Fellow, Chartered Institute of Transport and Logistics and Fellow of the Australian Academy of Technology and Engineering.

 Ms Hunter is a former Director-General of two Queensland Government departments – the Department of Justice and Attorney-General, and the Department of Education, Training and the Arts.
 Ms Hunter also served as Queensland’s Public Service Commissioner from 2000 to 2003.